-198. In or about 2007, Honda issued an RFQ for a motor for the throttle body to be installed in the Honda Civic, Model Year 2011.
-On or about November 16, 2007, DENSO's met with Mitsuba's constant of the state and coordinate the parties' upcoming bids.
+197. In or about 2007, Honda issued an RFQ for a motor for the throttle body to be installed in the Honda Civic, Model Year 2011.
+On or about November 16, 2007, DENSO's met with Mitsuba's to share and coordinate the parties' upcoming bids.
 DENSO indicated to Mitsuba that it would submit a higher bid than Mitsuba.
-The parties had a subsequent meeting to confirm their bids on November 16, 2007.
-For DENSO, participated and for Mitsuba, and participated.
+The parties had a subsequent meeting to confirm their bids in February 2008.
+For DENSO, and participated and for Mitsuba, and participated.
 DENSO bid higher than Mitsuba, consistent with the parties unlawful agreement and Honda ultimately awarded the business to Mitsuba as the parties had planned.